It features non-marring rollers with anti-friction bearings mounted on high-strength cables.

 The shack typically is a lightweight metal frame covered with thin sheet metal.
 A shack will have a special floor designed to pivot up to allow the shack to be lowered onto the pipe and then pivot back down to allow easy access to the pipe.
 Shacks provide the welder lighting and protection from the elements.

-Pipe handling, beveling, line-up clamps, and the full range of testing equipment—it's all here, ready to go in our 15,000 sq. ft. warehouse.
+Pipe handling, beveling, line-up clamps, and the full range of testing equipment.
 We also carry every conceivable type of support equipment—tools, welding supplies, tents, safety equipment, protective clothing, and much more.

 And finally, we make it easy to get what you need fast, typically processing your order by phone, fax, or email and shipping it on the same day.